johnwooday/power-meter-stopper/README.md

 </div>

 <p align="center">
-    <strong>One of these software programs, which has both Windows and mobile versions, is Power Meter Stopper, considered one of the best and most powerful software for hacking electricity meters.</strong>
+    <strong>One of these software programs, which has both Windows and mobile versions, is Power Meter Stopper, considered one of the best and most powerful software for deactivate electricity meters.</strong>
 </p>

 [![Release](https://github.com/github/spec-kit/actions/workflows/release.yml/badge.svg)](https://github.com/github/spec-kit/actions/workflows/release.yml)